Medium Pressure Tanning

-Low-Pressure tanning beds are by far the most common beds found at salons today.
+Medium Pressure Tanning Beds are when high-pressure facial lamps are added to a Low-Pressure tanning bed, which are common beds found at salons today.
 These indoor tanning beds use conventional low-pressure fluorescent tubes which emit a UVA/UVB ratio similar to sunlight.

 The one major benefit low-pressure tanning beds have over high-pressure tanning beds is the higher UVB component.
 While admittedly UVB is responsible for burning the skin, its also crucial for the production of vitamin D. Click here to contact us if you have any questions after reading our FAQ below.